VolcanicArts/vrcosc.com/docs/V1/module-creation.md

 The class name when creating a module must explicitly be the title of the module plus `Module`.
 This is to differentiate the class from anything else that may be inside the framework.

 This class name is used when saving data, so if this class name is changed at any point, user data will not be read from storage and they will need to redefine all the settings they may have customised.
 It is vital this does not get changed, so choose a name that best fits the module's purpose.

-If, however, you *reaaaaaally* need to change a module's name, you can use the `[ModuleLegacy("legacymodule")]` tag to allow for migration to occur.

 # Metadata
 All modules are provided with a set of C# attributes to place on your module class to define the metadata of the module.